Advertise with Us!

 - Header – Contains optional message header attributes containing specific application information.
 Intended to add new features and functionalities, this element can occur several times in a single SOAP message.

-Q: Please explain what you understand by SOA.
+Question: Please explain what you understand by SOA.

-A: SOA stands for Service Oriented Architecture.
+Answer: SOA stands for Service Oriented Architecture.
 It is defined as an architectural pattern consisting of services.
 In SOA, application components provide services to other components via the communication protocol.

 The communication might involve data exchange or some kind of coordination activity amongst services.
 Important key principles regarding SOA are: